 Best-selling 40K novelist Dan Abnett has been announced as co-writer of Fatshark's forthcoming co-op game Warhammer 40,000: Darktide.
 It's not the author's first time writing a videogame, however.
-He co-wrote Alien: Isolation, and was responsible for writing the orcs, and just the orcs, on both Middle-Earth: Shadow of Mordor and its sequel Shadow of War.
+He co-wrote Alien: Isolation, and wrote showdowns and death taunts for the orcs on Middle-Earth: Shadow of Mordor, and their character bios in its sequel Shadow of War.

-"Both games I was recruited specifically to write that dialogue and create those characters," he recalls.
+"Both games I was recruited specifically to write that dialogue [in Shadow of Mordor] and create those characters," he recalls.
 "I can't remember, I think the first time around it was 60 [orcs], there was more the second time."
-Thanks to the Nemesis system, each orc would remember what happened in your previous encounter with them and have bespoke responses that suited their personality, which Abnett created from scratch.
+Thanks to the Nemesis system, each orc would remember what happened in your previous encounter with them and have bespoke responses that suited their personality.
 "I have to say, once you get past about 30 orcs you're really struggling to think about, 'What can a different orc be?
 How can I do this in a different way?'
 But it was fun."

 I have fond memories of the orc who sarcastically pretended to care about my health when we met, saying things like, "You look sickly!
 Need a cup of broth before I slit your throat?"
 And the one who began a battle by saying, "Your threats have no feathers!
 They do not fly."
 That's a hell of a thing to hear before a fight to the death.
 I had to think about it for a while and it threw me right off my game.
 The fact they say all these things in Cockney accents only makes them more memorable.